cogment/cogment-doc/docs/guide/tutorial/8-directory.md

 ```

 Since the Directory is a service that all other services depend upon, it needs to be started first.
 Here we have a few choices; we could decide to start it in a separate terminal before the other services, or we could start it in the background with the same command as starting the services.
 It could also be kept running all the time.
-For the purpose of demonstration we will start it in the background, so in the `./run.sh` script we will change the `services_start` command like this:
+For the purpose of demonstration and simplicity we will start it in the background, so in the `./run.sh` script we will change the `services_start` command like this:

 ```bash
 function services_start() {